fredrik-stave/TimekioskImportClient/README.md

 This program is used to fetch and import transaction data files from Timekiosk into Xledger.net.
 The program is written in Python.
+Go to the wiki page on this github repository to read the installation insturctions, dependencies and user guide.